How cloud evaluation works

 Agent target evaluation

-Send queries to a Foundry agent at runtime and evaluate the responses using theazure_ai_target_completions data source type with an azure_ai_agent target.
+Send queries to a Foundry agent at runtime and evaluate the responses by using theazure_ai_target_completions data source type with an azure_ai_agent target.
+This scenario works for both prompt agents and hosted agents.

 Define the message template and target